-6. Under the Plan, the Debtor shall make initial payments to creditors using cash contributed by Philippe Lajaunie ("Lajaunie"), the Debtor's principal, and shall also make ongoing payments for three (3) years after the Effective Date.
-Lajaunie has also agreed to release any claims he has against the Debtor for monies loaned or advanced to the Debtor, and to deliver his 100% equity interest in the Debtor into escrow, and to continue to be employed by the Debtor and using his considerable reputation to enhance the Debtor's operations, in consideration of receiving releases and discharges of claims asserted against him by creditors of the Debtor.
+6. Under the Plan, the Debtor shall make initial payments to creditors using cash contributed by Philippe Lajaunie ("Lajaunie"), the Debtor's principal originating from the net proceeds of the sale of the Colorado Condo.
+The cash that Lajaunie had escrowed for Confirmation was consumed by unforeseen legal fees of Lajaunie's Personal Counsel and the Bankruptcy counsel is detaining the balance of \$4,850 against Lajaunie's multiple requests.
+The Debtor shall also make ongoing payments for three (3) years after the Effective Date.
+Lajaunie has also agreed to release any claims he has against the Debtor for monies loaned or advanced to the Debtor, and to deliver his 100% equity interest in the Debtor into escrow, and to continue to be employed by the Debtor and using his considerable reputation to enhance the Debtor's operations, in consideration of receiving releases and discharges of claims asserted against him by creditors of the Debtor including third party releases to be issued by the Court on account of the claims of Classes 1 (TD Bank based on Guaranty), 3 (Rewards Network based on potential contract and tort claims), 4 (Employee Priority based on any shareholder statutory liability), 5 (IRS to the extent of any officer and director statutory personal liability), 6 (New York State to the extent of any officer and director statutory personal liability), 8 (Class Action to the extent to any shareholder statutory liability), 9 (Ponce Creditors to the extent of any potential guaranty liability and 10 (Unsecured Creditors to the extent of any potential guaranty or tort liability).